hcheung01/low_level_programming/0x02-functions_nested_loops/README.md

 ---
 File|Task
 ---|---
-0-holberton.c | prints Holberton, followed by a new line 1-alphabet.c | prints the alphabet, in lowercase, followed by a new line 2-print_alphabet_x10.c | prints 10 times the alphabet, in lowercase, followed by a new line 3-islower.c | checks for lowercase character
+0-coding.c | prints Coding, followed by a new line 1-alphabet.c | prints the alphabet, in lowercase, followed by a new line 2-print_alphabet_x10.c | prints 10 times the alphabet, in lowercase, followed by a new line 3-islower.c | checks for lowercase character